Last Updated : | Wide Angle Software

 iTunes also provides a basic way to find and get rid of duplicate music.
 However, unlike Tune Sweeper, you're unable to configure your duplicate search or remove your duplicates automatically based on your preferences.
 Removing duplicates with iTunes itself can be very time consuming if you have a large library, or if you have multiple duplicates from different sources e.g. original, live version, extended version, radio edit etc. To use iTunes' own duplicate search function, launch iTunes and display your music library by songs by clicking the Songs header in the menu bar on the left of iTunes.

-Now, you'll be able to find your duplicate songs.
+How to remove duplicates from iTunes - Now, you'll be able to find your duplicate songs.
 In the menu bar at the top of iTunes, go to File -> Library -> Show Duplicate Items.
 This option will display only duplicate tracks from your current iTunes library.
 If the duplicate pairs are not grouped together, you can click the Name column header to group them.

 From here, you can simply click a track, or hold down the ctrl key while clicking multiple tracks to select them.
 Once you have made your selection, go to Song -> Delete to delete your selected music.